Edi Rama: Early life and career

-Born as Edvin Rama on 4 July 1964 in Tirana, Albania, he is the first of two children of Kristaq and Aneta Rama.
-His father was Kristaq Rama (1932-1998), a well-known sculptor born in Durrës who created numerous statues during the communist era in Albania.
+Edvin Rama was born on 4 July 1964 in Tirana, he is the first of two children of Kristaq and Aneta Rama.
+His father was Kristaq Rama (1932–1998), a well-known sculptor born in Durrës who created numerous statues during the communist era in Albania and had close ties to the communist regime.
+Kristaq Rama was a signatory to the 1988 death sentence of opposition poet Havzi Nela.
 His great-grandfather, also named Kristaq Rama, was an intellectual who advocated for Albanian independence and schools, and he originated from Berat before later relocating to Durrës.
 Other ancestors from his paternal side come from the southeastern village of Dardhë, near Korçë.
-His mother, Aneta Rama (née Koleka) (1938-2020), was a graduate of medicine from the southwestern village of Vuno, Vlorë, and a great-niece of Spiro Koleka, a member of the Politburo during Communist Albania.
+His mother, Aneta Rama (née Koleka) (1938–2020), was a graduate of medicine from the southwestern village of Vuno, Vlorë, and a great-niece of Spiro Koleka, a member of the Politburo during Communist Albania.
 Rama states that the Koleka family, going back some centuries, is of northern Mirditor origin, and that the surname was derived from Kol Leka.

 Rama started painting early in his childhood.
 During his teenage years, his talent was noticed by two influential Albanian painters of the time, Edi Hila and Danish Jukniu.
 They encouraged Rama to further develop his painting skills in a professional context.
 He attended and graduated from the Jordan Misja Artistic Lyceum, an art school in Tirana.
-As a teenager, Rama was involved in sports as a professional basketball player for Dinamo Tirana.
-He was also part of the Albania national basketball team.
-In 1982, he enrolled in the Academy of Arts in Tirana.
+As a teenager, Rama played professional basketball for Dinamo Tirana and was also part of the Albania national basketball team. and was also an interpreter for Italian club Scavolini Libertas when they played against Partizani Tirana in 1988 In 1982, he enrolled in the Academy of Arts in Tirana.
 After graduating, Rama started working as an instructor at the Academy of Arts.
 During this time, he organized several open student meetings, during which the Albanian communist government was publicly criticized.
 Essays from those meetings were collected in the book Refleksione, which Rama published together with publicist Ardian Klosi in 1992.

 Shortly before the fall of communism in Albania, Rama attempted several times to get involved with the incipient fight for democracy.
-He tried to influence student protests and become part of the newly created Democratic Party of Albania, but soon left after a quarrel over ideological matters with Sali Berisha.
+He tried to influence student protests and become part of the newly created Democratic Party of Albania but soon left after a quarrel over ideological matters with Sali Berisha.
 In 1994, Rama moved to France, and tried to begin a career as a painter.
 He and his former student, Anri Sala, exhibited their works in several art galleries.

-On 27 November 2002, Rama changed his first name by shortening it to Edi.
+On 27 November 2002, Rama officially changed his first name to Edi.

 Political career

 During one of his trips back to Albania in January 1997, Rama suffered a physical assault.
-While perpetrators were never found, there were concerns over the involvement of the State Secret Service given Rama's outspoken criticism towards the Albanian government.
+While the perpetrators were never found, there were concerns over the involvement of the State Secret Service given Rama's outspoken criticism towards the Albanian government.